20 Ways to Simplify Shabbat Prep in Every Season of Motherhood

 8. Let the Kids Help

 Even little ones can prep with you—fold napkins, clear toys, pick a centerpiece.
 Older kids can help sweep, cook, or light candles.
 When everyone contributes, Shabbat becomes a shared joy, not a solo chore.
+Make cleaning fun for your littles by getting them their own toy cleaning set.
 Get the kids helping and everyone on the same page with a Shabbat Checklist.

 9. Sign Off Socials Before Sundown